 Norton Point Beach is over 2 miles long and connected Martha's Vineyard to Chappaquiddick until a 2007 storm created a breach in the barrier beach.
 This beach is great for swimming, fishing, and bird watching.
 Norton Point Beach does not have lifeguards, but nearby South Beach in Katama does have lifeguards during the summer months.

 East Beach is located on Chappaquiddick Island and it includes the Cape Poge Wildlife Refuge and the Wasque Reservation.
-This lovely beach is one of Martha’s Vineyard best.
+This lovely beach is one of Martha’s Vineyard's best.

 The Boathouse Field Club & Restaurant

-The Boathouse is a private club that offers members access to amazing dining, heated pools, tennis courts, fitness center and more.
+The Boathouse is a private club that offers members access to amazing dining, heated pools, tennis courts, a fitness center, and more.
 The Boathouse Restaurant is located at the base on Main Street in downtown Edgartown, while the Field Club is a few minutes away in Katama on Fieldhouse Lane.

 The Island of Chappaquiddick is an important and breathtaking part of Edgartown.
 In addition to the amazing beaches, Chappaquiddick is home to the Cape Poge Wildlife Refuge and Cape Pog Lighthouse, as well as the beautiful Mytio Gardens, which are valuable ecological reservation areas.